All Episodes

 Wednesday's a big day next week for a lot of reasons.

-If you'll give us your number, we can call you back a firsthand report.
+If you'll give us your number, we can call you back first-hand report on how they're doing.

 A whole chapter.